Smartling/SmartlingHelp/_articles/connectors/sitecore/sitecore-connector---version-history.md

 * Changed callback HTTP response code from 202 to 200.
 This is what the Smartling Callback service expects
 * Previous version required that `Callback` host didnt contain a trailing slash.
 The new one handles trailing slash if it's present.
 * Simplified installation.
 The `Remote` package doesn't ask question how to update items anymore
-* The Connector now sets status to&nbsp;`completed` for items that were uploaded but don't contain strings for translation
+* The Connector now sets status to `completed` for items that were uploaded but don't contain strings for translation
 * Set maximum of concurrent requests to Smartling to 2